b00tc4mp/isdi-bootcamp-202405/staff/matias-sargo/project/doc/README.md

 ## Use Cases

-1. **Landlord**: Registers properties, uploads rental contracts, and accesses tenant reviews.
+1. **Landlord**: Register properties, upload rental contracts and access tenant reviews and have access to a dashboard with rental information
-2. **Tenant**: Reviews available properties, downloads contracts, and rates their rental experience.
+2. **Tenant**: Reviews available properties, downloads contracts, and rates their rental experience and have access to a dashboard with rental information.
 3. **Administrator**: Oversees platform activities and ensures data quality.

 ## UI/UX Design